14 October 2021

-Climate change has brought years of sea level rise and more extreme weather to the Torres Strait– the location of a collection of low-lying islands situated off the north-eastern tip of Australia and Papua New Guinea.
+Climate change has brought years of sea level rise and more extreme weather to the Torres Strait – the location of a collection of low-lying islands situated off the north-eastern tip of Australia and south of Papua New Guinea.
 With climate change affecting their homes, livelihoods and sites of cultural importance, a group of Indigenous Torres Strait / Zenadh Kes people took matters into their own hands, bringing a human rights claim against their government in 2019 for its inaction on climate change.

 The claim states that, while it is the government which is failing to take necessary action to reduce the country’s emissions, it is the people who call the Torres Strait home who are feeling the devastating effects of rising seas, extreme weather, coastal erosion, damaged marine ecosystems and flooding: